Up to 50% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Henry was the sofa where I stopped fidgeting the fastest.
-Once I set the recline, the headrest and lumbar let me fine-tune posture instead of settling for “close enough.”
-The contoured, waterfall-style chaise supported my legs well, and over a couple of weeks the seat kept its shape without developing a soft dip.
+Henry was the sofa where I stopped shifting around the fastest.
+Once the recline was set, the headrest and lumbar controls made small posture changes easy instead of forcing me to choose between upright support and full lounging.
+The waterfall chaise supported my legs evenly, and the seat kept its shape during our testing period.

-Marcus leaned hard on the front edge and shifted his weight side-to-side; the frame stayed composed and the power motion never felt flimsy.
-Carlos liked being able to bring the headrest forward so his head stayed neutral.
-Mia’s note was simple: the seat depth felt generous for a fully upright sit, so she preferred a throw pillow behind her back.
+Marcus pushed on the front edge and shifted side to side; the frame stayed composed, and the power motion did not feel loose.
+Carlos liked bringing the headrest forward enough to keep his head neutral.
+Mia found the seat depth generous in a fully upright position, so a throw pillow helped her sit closer to the back.

 What we liked:

-• Front edge felt steady when standing up
+• Front edge felt steady when sitting down or standing up

 • Recline positions were easy to fine-tune without losing support